-In this blog article, we'll address the art and science of legal reporting by audience.
+We address the art and science of legal reporting by audience.
 In short, who needs to know what?
-First up: your business...
+First up: your business unit clients.

 This blog series will address the art and science of legal reporting by audience.
 In this article, we'll look at reporting for the Legal Department itself.

-In the final installment of this blog series, we will look at legal reporting for the Legal Department itself.
+In the final instalment of this blog series, we will look at legal reporting for the Legal Department itself.

 Your report for the Legal Department should be far more than a recap or a to-do list.
-No one wants more busywork; the report should add value to your colleagues’ work lives by showing how their contributions matter to the organization as a whole.
+No one wants more busywork.
+The legal report should add value to your colleagues’ work lives by showing how their contributions matter to the organization as a whole.

-Indeed, the full department report can deliver many benefits to your Legal Department, with four perks chief among them:
+The full legal department report can deliver many benefits to your in-house legal team, with four perks chief among them:

-- Morale.
 Both your accomplishments and the sheer volume of your work can get lost in the day-to-day shuffle.
-Putting your work on paper (or on PDF) can be affirming to a team that’s stressed and pressed.
+Putting all your work on paper (or in a PDF) can be affirming to a team that’s stressed and pressed.

-- Knowledge Sharing.
-Not only can your reports show hotbeds of activity by division or region, they also can be a repository for lessons learned.
-For example, if one team member deviates from a standard contract position to compromise with a regular business partner, sharing that rationale will educate the rest of the team – saving time renegotiating or reinventing the proverbial wheel.
+With legal analytics software, your legal reports can show hotbeds of activity by division or region, and they also can be a repository for lessons learned.
+For example, if one team member deviates from a standard contract position to compromise with a regular business partner, sharing that rationale will educate the rest of the legal team – saving time renegotiating or reinventing the proverbial wheel.

-- Individual Development.
-By breaking down department activity on the individual level, you can spot workload issues, to be sure; on a higher level, you can ensure projects are appropriate for the individual’s tenure, experience level, et cetera.
+By breaking down department activity on the individual level, you can spot workload issues.
+On a higher level, you can ensure projects are appropriate for the individual’s tenure, experience level, et cetera.
 If you classify matters by complexity and strategic value, you can make sure your top talent isn’t being consumed by simple, low-value work.
 With the knowledge gained from reports, managers can strategically delegate work to facilitate learning, development and retention.

 In short, smart reports can give your people important context, boost their pride, eliminate double-work and promote individual growth and happiness.